lewislu327/favorite-restaurants/README.md

 6. If terminal shows below content means it's working

 ```
-   Express is listening on http://localhost:3000
+   App is running on http://localhost:3000
 ```

 ## Features

+- Can register account to use the app
+- Can Log in through Facebook account
+- Hashing algorithms when saving password
-- listing favorite restaurants from MangoDB
+- Save favorite restaurants into MangoDB
 - Create your favorite restaurant
 - Searching restaurants by name
 - Show restaurant information